Infineon/XMC-for-Arduino/docs/hw-platforms.rst

 KIT_XMC1400_ARDUINO
 -------------------

-* Name in Arduino IDE: ``XMC1400 Kit for Arduino``
+* Legacy name: ``XMC1400 Kit for Arduino``
 * `Product Page <https://www.infineon.com/cms/en/product/evaluation-boards/kit_xmc1400_arduino/>`__

 .. image:: img/KIT_XMC1400_ARDUINO.jpg
     :width: 400

-The XMC1400 Kit for Arduino consists of a XMC1400 microcontroller with a debugger implemented by a XMC4200 microcontroller.
+The KIT_XMC1400_ARDUINO consists of a XMC1400 microcontroller with a debugger implemented by a XMC4200 microcontroller.
 The board shares the same power supply and board shape as other shields for Arduino.

 Pinout Diagram